joe-antognini/joe-antognini.github.io/_posts/2014-10-01-the-sky-in-october-2014.md

 ## Meteor showers

 The Orionids will peak October 21 and 22.
-The Orionids are a medium strength shower that typically produce 20-25 meteors perr hour.
+The Orionids are a medium strength shower that typically produce 20-25 meteors per hour.
 The Southern Taurids peak on October 9 and 10, but are a weak shower (fewer than 5 meteors per hour).
 The Northern Taurids begin in late October although they do not peak until mid-November.
 Nevertheless, both Taurids are known